jinglad/routine-planner-frontend/README.md

 ### Authentication

 - NextAuth.js is integrated for authentication.
-Ensure the backend includes the necessary authentication routes.
 - Adjust NextAuth.js configuration in `pages/api/auth/[...nextauth].js` as needed.